Foreign Business Entities

-We cannot accept a certificate of existence in lieu of an authenticated copy of the business entity’s organizational documents.
+Please note: We cannot accept a “certificate of existence” in place of a certified copy of your business entity’s organizational documents.

 When a foreign business entity “registers” with the Commission, it obtains a certificate of authority or registration to transact business in Virginia.
 It remains incorporated, organized or formed, however, under the laws of the foreign jurisdiction after registering in Virginia.